The digital product industry is currently estimated at around $336.14 billion – a figure that is expected to exceed $400 billion by the end of 2021.

 - You might create video content in conjunction with YouTube influencer marketing to reach a broader audience.

-- You can also do YouTube channel interviews as a way to get more attention on your digital products from diverse viewing audiences.
+- You can also do YouTube channel interviews as a way to get more attention to your digital products from diverse viewing audiences.

 In addition to posting your videos on YouTube and other video-sharing sites, you can also include them on your website or embed them in your blog posts.
 These will help prospective and existing customers learn more about your brand and products.